 |This Job is Ranked in|

-|Best Construction Jobs||#4|
+|Best Construction Jobs||#3|

-|The 100 Best Jobs||#75|
+|The 100 Best Jobs||#90|

-"The majority of the glaziers and glassworkers get their education through an apprenticeship program," says the IUPAT's Renne.
-Non-union training tends to be provided more in on-the-job situations, he says, whereas IUPAT provides a three-year training and apprenticeship program at roughly 150 sites across the country through its Finishing Trades Institute programs.
-Each year, apprentices must have at least 144 hours of technical training and 2,000 hours of paid on-the-job training.
-Training includes the use of tools and equipment; how to handle, measure, cut, and install glass; how to cut, fit, and work with molding materials; installation techniques; basic math; and blueprint reading and sketching.
+The majority of glaziers get their education through an apprenticeship program, according to Renne.
+Nonunion training tends to be provided in on-the-job situations, he says, whereas the International Union of Painters and Allied Trades offers a three-year training and apprenticeship program at roughly 150 sites throughout the country.
+Apprentices must complete at least 144 hours of technical training and 2,000 hours of paid on-the-job training each year.
+Training includes the use of tools and equipment, how to handle, measure, cut and install glass, how to work with molding materials, installation techniques, basic math and blueprint reading and sketching.
 Connecticut is the only state that requires glaziers to be state-licensed.

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|